goabstract/Awesome-Design-Tools/README.md

 ### Augmented Reality Tools
+Augmented reality is technology that upgrades our real world adding a layer of digital information to it.
+The use of AR increases greatly day by day.
+That's why we collected here different augmented reality apps for creating, projecting and prototyping app focused on AR.

 * [Lightform](https://lightform.com/) — a design tool for projected AR.
 * [Torch](https://www.torch.app/) — a cloud-based 3D design and prototyping app focused on mobile AR. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg) ![mac.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/mac.svg)